Remi-Coulom/joedb/doc/source/blobs.rst

 data, blobs can be stored in a separate file.
 This way, non-blob data will be stored contiguously, and can be read much faster.

-``Server_Blob_Client`` allows accessing blobs from a remote server without having to download a replica of the whole database locally.
+``Server_File`` allows accessing blobs from a remote server without having to download a replica of the whole database locally.